 5. How do hackers get into your computer?

 Hackers use devices such as a keylogger.
 They are designed to capture a username and password when typed on the keyboard.
 Once your login info is captured, they can do everything you can.
 Hackers can withdraw funds from your bank account, send viruses and malicious emails from your contact list, and log in to all your accounts to name a few.

 6. How long does it take for a hacker to crack a weak password?

 Hackers can crack a weak password code in minutes sometimes seconds.
 Believe it or not, some people are still using 123456.
 That’s like leaving your door open, at night in a high-crime neighborhood.
 Someone will eventually take you up on your offer.

 7. How do hackers steal passwords?
-One of the easiest ways hackers steal passwords is from a technique called phishing.
+One of the easiest ways hackers steal passwords is through a technique called phishing.
 These are websites that look like authentic sites.
 In contrast, they are fake websites masquerading as the real thing.
-Once you input your login information the hackers gotcha.
+Once you input your login information the hacker’s gotcha.
 They have your username and password.
 They can do anything you can, including detract funds from your accounts and or claim your identity.